lodestar-sr/mpi-ang/deploy/README.md

 ---
 #### CentOS Software Collections

-When you login, your `.bash_profile` will run a few commands to put you into another shell.

-If you were to type `$exit`, you would still be at a command prompt.

-`Software Collections (scl)`, is a repo used with CentOS to allow installation of software on the VM, or any CentOS instance, but not have the software active.
+`Software Collections (SCL)`, is a software repo that facilitates installation, maintenance and isolation of software on RHEL and CentOS instances.

+After installing software using SCL the software will be present on the system, but not active.

-This means you can install multiple versions of any programming language for example, and enter a shell where that version is active.
+This means you can install multiple versions of any programming language for example, and enter a shell where only that version is active.

-If you were to login, type: `$exit`, and look at the version of python it will be 2.7.x.
+If you were to login, and look at the version of python it will be 2.7.x.
 This is the version of Python that came with the base system, and will remain unchanged.

-If you were to type:  `$scl enable python3.6 bash`
+If you type:

+  - `$scl enable rh-python36 bash`

-You would be put into a bash shell where `Python3` / `pip3` is active.
+You would be put into a bash shell where `python3` / `pip3` is active.

+  - `$exit` will then exit, disabling python3/pip3, returning back to the base OS.

 If you were to type:
 ```
 $node --version
 $npm --version
 ```

-, you would see neither are present on the system, because the base CentOS image did not come with node pre-installed.
+you would see neither are present on the system, because the base CentOS image did not come with node/npm pre-installed.

-With `Software Collections` the latest version of node 10 was installed, but not made active.
-There is a line in your `.bash_profile` that will activate it.
+Using `Software Collections`, I installed latest version of node 10, but it has to be activated on a per session basis.

+To enable node/npm, you will need to enter this:
+  - `$scl enable rh-nodejs10 bash`

+you can also put this line in your `.bash_profile` to enable automatically when you login.

 **Benefits:**

-If later versions of node come along (12.x), this will allow installation of node 12 on the machine, while retaining node 10, and using node 10 and it's modules, and libraries, not requiring a global upgrade or conflicthing
+If later versions of node come along (12.x), this will allow installation of node 12 on the machine, while retaining node 10, and using node 10 and it's modules, and libraries in isolation, not requiring removal of one version, replacement with another, and a global upgrade and testing effort of all projects.

 You can read more about `Software Collections` here: